Tetr4/MiniJava/docs/TypeAnalysis.md

 # Type analysis

 #### TypeInfo
-Adds a abstract class `TypeInfo`.
+In [TypeAnalysis.jrag](/minijava/TypeAnalysis.jrag) an abstract class `TypeInfo` is added.
 Subclasses are:
 + `TInt` for integers
 + `TIntArray` for integer arrays
 + `TBool` for booleans